zesterer/browser/README.md

 Leon
 ====

-This is Leon, the (soon to be) default Evolve OS browser.
+This is Leon, the (hopefully soon to be) default Evolve OS browser.
+If Ikey agrees to adopt it.

 ## FAQ